jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 refactor: make it better
 *********************************************************************************

 The int_ constructor_ will not work when the timestamps have a date.
 I need a solution that can read timestamps with date and time.
 I search for `date and time <https://docs.python.org/3/search.html?q=date+and+time>`_ in `python's online documentation`_, to see if there is an existing solution and select the datetime_ :ref:`module<ModuleNotFoundError>` from the results.
-Reading through the available types in the :ref:`module<ModuleNotFoundError>` I see `datetime.datetime`_ objects which are a combination of date and time
+Reading through the available types in the :ref:`module<ModuleNotFoundError>` I see `datetime.datetime`_ objects

 .. code-block:: python